pfadfinden/Dokumente/Bundessatzung.md

 Geändert in der 27.
 Bundesversammlung vom 7. bis 9.
 Juni 2002 in Immenhausen.
 Geändert in der 30.
 Bundesversammlung am 21.
 Februar 2004 in Immenhausen.
 Geändert in der 36.
 Bundesversammlung am 3. bis 5.
 Juni 2009 in Immenhausen.
 Geändert in der 37.
 Bundesversammlung am 28. bis 30.
 Mai 2010 in Immenhausen.
+Geändert in der 41.
+Bundesversammlung am 16. bis 18.
+Mai 2014 in Immenhausen.
+Geändert in der 42.
+Bundesversammlung am 12. bis 14.
+Juni 2015 in Immenhausen.